stalyatech/upython-docs/library/sty.RTC.rst

 .. method:: RTC.wakeup(timeout, callback=None)

    Set the RTC wakeup timer to trigger repeatedly at every ``timeout`` milliseconds.
-This trigger can wake the pyboard from both the sleep
+This trigger can wake the simpleRTK from both the sleep
    states: :meth:`sty.stop` and :meth:`sty.standby`.

    If ``timeout`` is ``None`` then the wakeup timer is disabled.